877 225 2251

 “If the Night of Qadr was some night during the entire year, I’d stand in night prayer the entire year to get it.
 So what do you suppose should be done for merely ten nights?”
 [Ibn Qayyim (rh)]

 Laylat-ul-Qadr, also known as The Night of Power or Destiny, is found in the final 10 nights of Ramadan, particularly on an odd night.
-This means it’s likely to fall on the 21st, 23rd, 25th, 27th or 29th night of Ramadan.
-Within this night lies an abundance of spiritual rewards, yet the beauty of not knowing what specific day Laylat-ul-Qadr falls upon, encourages us to continue immersing ourselves in worship for several nights rather than singling out one night.
-During Laylat-ul-Qadr, spiritual rewards can equal a staggering 83 years of worship, uplifting you spiritually and transforming your life for the better.
+It is highly likely to fall on the 21st, 23rd, 25th, 27th or 29th night of Ramadan.
+There are a plethora of spiritual rewards and blessings during this night.
+During Laylat-ul-Qadr, the spiritual rewards are mighty, it is a night that is better than 1000 months which equates to 83 years of worship.

 “The Night of Destiny is better than a thousand months.
 The angels and the Spirit descend therein by permission of their Lord for every matter.
 Peace it is until the emergence of dawn.”
 [Quran 97: 3-5]